Compare Rates and Save on Life Insurance

 [Your name]

-With term life insurance, there are often no penalties or fees for canceling your coverage.
+There are often no penalties or fees associated with discontinuing your coverage.

 How to Cancel a Permanent Life Insurance Policy

-The process of canceling a whole life insurance policy can be complex, as it includes a cash value component.
+Canceling a permanent life insurance policy, including whole and universal life, can be complex, as it includes a cash value component.
 Unlike a term life policy, whole life policies include a nonforfeiture clause.
 The policy stipulates that you can receive full or partial benefits or a partial refund of your premiums after nonpayment.
 What you can receive depends on your insurer.

-2. Sell your insurance: An insurance policy is an asset, which means you can sell it off like other assets.
+An insurance policy is an asset, which means you can sell it off like other assets.
+If the life insurance policy cancellation rules are too complex and you want a straightforward solution, you can sell it or undergo a tax-free exchange.
 Do some research and contact a reputable broker.
 Once you sell your policy, the third party will receive the death benefit upon your passing.
+While selling is straightforward, a tax-free exchange or 1035 exchange lets you trade your life insurance for another product of similar value without any tax implications.

-3. Let it expire: Some insurers automatically terminate and cash out your policy if you stop making payments, while some use your cash value to fund premiums until there is nothing left.
+Some insurers automatically terminate and cash out your policy if you stop making payments.
+Others use your cash value to fund premiums until there is nothing left.
 However, both avenues are still subject to surrender fees and taxes.

 A nonforfeiture clause stipulates how much you can receive if your premiums lapse due to nonpayment, which often applies under whole life insurance policies.
 Depending on the insurer, you can potentially receive any of the following: